fatmahhelal/Places-Finder-project/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)  Places Finder
 ## :round_pushpin: Introduction
 Places Finder is a Single-Page-Applications that shows you a list of the nearest tourist, shopping, or restaurants places.
 You can view the venue details.
 You can search for places by name or prefer the place to visit later.
-All of this is done by relying on <a href= 'https://developers.google.com/places/web-service/overview'> Google Places API. </a>
+All of this is done by relying on <a href= 'https://developers.google.com/places/web-service/overview'> Google Places API.
+This API Identify a place based on real-time signals like time of day or current user location.</a> In addition, if the user face problems while using the application or need help, can communicate via the direct chat that was placed by using <a href= 'https://developers.google.com/places/web-service/overview'>TIDIO CHAT</a>

 ### :dart: Getting Started
 ### :pencil: Wireframe